lenmorld/FoodAR/DIARY.md

 [+] must clear "view buffer" before activating it again

-[ ] !!! test/ make the 3Dtext stay with food at all costs! even when camera moves away --> VERY BUGGY! works sometimes
+[-_-] !!! test/ make the 3Dtext stay with food at all costs! even when camera moves away --> VERY BUGGY! works sometimes

-[ ] improve performance of 3Dtext geometry loading
+[x] improve performance of 3Dtext geometry loading
+    not much we can do
+    see LIMITATIONS

 [+] made CORE NUTRIENTS 7 instead of 5, to add SUGAR and SODIUM